Recommendations for technology-assisted CSP preparation

 **Minimum requirements.
 This is not to say that this should be the end game, but rather a place to start.
 Overreaching in the beginning of this process is sure to dampen development and adoption.

-3 thoughts on “Recommendations for technology-assisted CSP preparation”
+3 responses to “Recommendations for technology-assisted CSP preparation”

 In general, all good – but in a couple of places, what sounds like the “right” things to expect are also the very things that quite likely won’t enable us to solve the basic problem.